 This should be part of routine HIV care.

 The evidence for U=U (Undetectable = Untransmittable): why negligible risk is zero risk

 This article reviews key studies over the last twenty years that are the evidence for U=U.

 U=U international campaign

 U=U is also part of an international campaign to raise awareness about this aspect of HIV treatment (ART).
-Currently, approximately 600 organisations have joined from 75 countries.
+Currently, more that 720 organisations have joined from more than 90 countries.